Autonomic Disorders

 | Secondary generalized | Generalized/diffuse | Think: autonomic neuropathy, lymphoma, pheochromocytoma, carcinoid, hyperthyroidism, menopause, medications |

-Familial Dysautonomia (Riley-Day Syndrome)
+Familial Dysautonomia (Riley-Day Syndrome, HSAN-III)

 | Feature | Details |